orstavik/JoiComponents/book/chapter2/Pattern4_EventComposition.md

 ## App-specific custom events vs EventCompositions for generic events.

 There are several reasons why you might need your own events.
-Sometimes, you want to diferentiate your app logic events from generic events.
+Sometimes, you want to differentiate your app logic events from generic events.
 This might be the user hitting a login button, and instead of having this event just named "click", you capture the click event and throw it again as a "login-click" or something else.
 This enables you to avoid handling the event in middle layer, and just let it propagate all the way to the top.
 This is app-specific events.

 A more generic use-case would be to translate a series of other events that no browser, or only a few browsers, support into a dependable event.
-[DraggingEventMixin](../chapter5/Mixin3_DraggingEventMixin.md) is a good example of such an event.
+[DragFlingGesture](../chapter5/Mixin1_DragFlingGesture.md) is a good example of such an event.
 Establishing such generic use-case FunctionalEvent patterns or mixins should most likely be setup as FunctionalMixins.